klausler/fortran-wringer-tests/README.md

 Even where the standard is fairly clear and free of contradiction, compiler developers don't always implement it correctly.

-* Avoid defining generics in extended derived type with specific procedures that aren't distinguishable from specific procedures in a base type's generic.
+* Avoid defining generics in extended derived types with specific procedures that aren't distinguishable from specific procedures in a base type's corresponding generic.

 * Don't use the same name for a generic interface and a subprogram, especially when the subprogram is not a specific procedure of the